-There are fourteen wastewater treatment operators and all of them are certified at either the A, B or C level by the State.
+District wastewater treatment operators all are certified at either the A, B or C level by the State.
 They rotate in the field and in the control room to be familiar with all aspects of the system.
 In addition, there are two planners and one manager.